 Who is eligible for homeless assistance under the CoC?
-Project participants are limited to the literally homeless and fleeing/attempting to flee domestic violence categories of homelessness, as defined in HUD's Homeless Definition Final Rule.
-Additional eligibility information can be found in the FY2017 HUD CoC NOFA.
+Project participants are limited to the literally homeless and fleeing/attempting to flee domestic violence categories of homelessness, as defined in <a href="https://hub.coc.nc/hub.coc.n

 How is chronic homelessness defined?
 An individual or family head of household has a diagnosable substance use disorder, serious mental illness, developmental disability, post-traumatic stress disorder, cognitive impairments resulting from brain injury, or chronic physical illness or disability.